Hound Tor: Medieval village

-To the south-east of the tor, on a north-eastern-facing slope are the remains of Hundatora, a deserted medieval village.
+To the south-east of the tor, on a north-eastern-facing slope are the remains of Hundatorra, a deserted medieval village.
 This was built on land farmed originally in the Bronze Age and which may have been used for grazing in the Roman period.
 The village was excavated between 1961 and 1975.
 It has four Dartmoor longhouses, many with a central drainage channel, and several smaller houses and barns.
 These buildings date from the 13th century.
 The three grain storage barns appear to have been adapted to include corn dryers, indicative of the deteriorating climate.
 Pollen evidence indicates that farming had stopped by 1350, but recent analysis of pottery suggests that the village was probably occupied until the late 14th or early 15th century.

 The settlement is first mentioned in the Domesday Book as belonging to Tavistock Abbey:

 The villagers apparently left little behind when they left, though the acidic soil would have destroyed much evidence; the excavations unearthed a single coin from the time of Henry III, and some broken pottery originating from Crockerton in Wiltshire.